Jerry Garcia Amp Settings – How to Get His Guitar Tone Easily!

 With these settings, you should be able to get fairly close to Jerry’s sound.
 Don’t forget to experiment and adjust the settings until they sound right to you.
 Every amp and pedal is different, and these settings won’t necessarily be universal.

-And that should do it for Jerry Garcia’s tone.
 This should be all the gear and settings you need to get you playing your favorite Grateful Dead songs.

 Avatar photo